 After soaking in the steam from hot springs I visited the Shiva temple behind it.
 As of today, it is a simple Shiva Temple that I assume has been built not too many years ago.

-Watch the video clip of our drive to the Manikaran & the Hot Springs.
+Watch the video clip of our visit to the Hot Springs at the holy place.

 Recommend you to read more about Places to visit in Himachal Pradesh on my Travel Blog.